-- VicSRC supports students to be a VicSRC Executive Committee member to the best of their ability, and staff work with members to understand their individual access needs. - VicSRC provides the following support for regional and rural students: - Reimbursement of costs to travel to Melbourne to attend VicSRC meetings, events and engagements (up to the cost of a VLine ticket). - Supervised overnight accommodation for events that start early in the morning or finish late in the evening.
+VicSRC supports students to be a VicSRC Executive Committee member to the best of their ability, and staff work with members to understand their individual access needs.
+VicSRC also provides the following support for regional and rural students:

+- Reimbursement of costs to travel to Melbourne to attend VicSRC engagements - Supervised overnight accommodation for events that start early in the morning or finish late in the evening.